AT-Publishing/website/_posts/2016-02-29-exchanges.md

 {% aff Bitfinex https://www.bitfinex.com/?refcode=5egV78YtlC %} is based in HongKong, owned by JL van der Velde - CEO of iFinex Inc.

-On {% aff Bitfinex https://www.bitfinex.com/?refcode=5egV78YtlC %} bitcoin deposits and withdrawals go without verification.
-You need 6 confirmations to use the deposit.
+On {% aff Bitfinex https://www.bitfinex.com/?refcode=5egV78YtlC %} crypto deposits and withdrawals go without verification.
+You need some confirmations to use BTC or altcoin deposit, they don't do instant deposits - that might be a drawback if you're doing altcoin arbitrage.

-* Liquidity: {% aff Bitfinex https://www.bitfinex.com/?refcode=5egV78YtlC %} has a very good liquidity on all altcoin markets.
-That is at the moment **Ether, Ether Classic, Zcash, Monero and Litecoin**.
+* Liquidity: {% aff Bitfinex https://www.bitfinex.com/?refcode=5egV78YtlC %} has a good liquidity on all altcoin markets.
 Alt/fiat markets on {% aff Bitfinex https://www.bitfinex.com/?refcode=5egV78YtlC %} are less liquid than Alt/BTC but you can use them for arbitrage or hedging.

+* Altcoin markets: **Ether, Ether Classic, Zcash, Monero, Dash and Litecoin**.

 * Policies: Might require AML/KYC if you are from certain locations or trade a lot of money.
 So be careful and don't put too much in one basket.
 Also, when they get hacked, they are not liable for losses.

 * Charts: Use [Cryptowatch](https://cryptowat.ch/bitfinex/ethbtc) or {% aff Tradingview http://tradingview.go2cloud.org/SHW9 %}.

 * {% aff Fees https://www.bitfinex.com/pages/fees/?refcode=5egV78YtlC %}
-  * Trade: Maker-Taker, 0.1%/0.2% below $500k monthly
+  * Trade: maker/taker **.09%/.18%** if you sign up with {% aff this referral link https://www.bitfinex.com/?refcode=5egV78YtlC %}
-  * Deposit: Coins **free**
+  * Deposit: BTC & altcoins **free**
-  * Withdrawal: Coins **free**
+  * Withdrawal: BTC & altcoins **free**

 * Mobile trading: Native app, TabTrader, zTrader

-**Special offer - Sign up with {% aff this link https://www.bitfinex.com/?refcode=5egV78YtlC %} to get 10% discount on Bitfinex fees!**

 #### BTC-e